worksap-ate/docker-registry-ui/README.md

 This projecct provides a web UI for [docker-registry](https://github.com/dotcloud/docker-registry).

+This program is written in Javascript, you can find the necessary information from the Docker Registry by simply placing a file to a Web server.

 #### How to Use

 We already deploy it to [github pages](http://worksap-ate.github.io/docker-registry-ui/#/).

 - Please set your docker-registry IP at "Set Registry IP" Button.
 - You can use the Web UI.

+#### How to Install

+Put these files to a web server.

 #### Features